oesterei/GSEABasedPrograms/README.md

 #### Limitations of these programs include:
 #### 1) Manual preparation of input files prior to program use to ensure clean and complete data that consistently uses the same gene identifier (_e.g._, probes, gene symbols, etc.) across all datasets
 #### 2) No GUI = manual manipulation of file names and column indicies in the code as designated by the "#change ... as needed" comments
+#### Please note that Python uses 0 for the index of the first column in a dataframe.
+Adjust your column counts accordingly.
 #### 3) Manual analysis of identified leading-edge genes and preparation of gene panels file, similar to .gmt format, for verification and comparison stages
+#### 4) Manual analysis to verify individual panel genes from identified leading-edge genes